Fixed term employment contract

 - Data protection

 A contract, written or verbal is made as soon as the employee accepts a job offer.
 So as to minimise future misunderstandings, we recommend providing your written employment contract with the offer letter, so that the employee can return an acceptance letter with a signed copy of the contract.

-By law, all employees must be given a “written statement of employment particulars” within two months of starting work.
-This is a document that sets out the terms of employment that the employer must disclose, known as a “principal statement”.
+By law, all employees must be given a 'written statement of employment particulars' no later than the day of starting work.
+This is a document that sets out the terms of employment that the employer must disclose, known as a 'principal statement'.
 This employment contract includes all the necessary information to act as a principal statement so that you don’t need to provide this information separately in a letter or another document.